DavAug/chi/docs/source/getting_started/quick_overview.rst

 We can see that the data-generating parameter values have a larger log-likelihood than the made-up parameter values (which should intuitively make sense).
-For details on how to define a :class:`chi.LogLikelihood` and many other details concerning log-likelihoods in chi, we refer to section :doc:`log_likelihood`.
+For details on how to define a :class:`chi.LogLikelihood` and many other details concerning log-likelihoods in Chi, we refer to section :doc:`log_likelihood`.

 Maximum likelihood estimation